 Heat oven to 180°c /160°c fan.

-For the canapé size, make small (walnut sized) and place on a parchment lined baking sheet.
+For the canapé size, make small (walnut sized) balls, flatten them slightly and place them on a parchment lined baking sheet.
 Cook for about 9 minutes.
 Place on a cooling rack and dust with icing sugar.